PRACHAR: Promoting Change in Reproductive Behavior in Bihar, India

 This paper describes the results of a survey of participants in an adolescent education program implemented by the PRACHAR project in rural Bihar.

-Funded by the MacArthur Foundation, this project works to reduce the morbidity and mortality associated with postpartum hemorrhage in India, Nigeria and two other countries.
+PAST PROJECT: Funded by the MacArthur Foundation, this project worked to reduce the morbidity and mortality associated with postpartum hemorrhage in India and Nigeria.